christies APIchristies.com ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-Does Christie's offer an official public developer API?+
+Does Christie's have an official public developer API?+